axtl/satoyama/README.md

     * [redis-node](https://github.com/bnoguchi/redis-node)
 * [SproutCore](http://www.sproutcore.com/)
 * [Redis](http://redis.io)

+## Notes ##

+This was prepared as a course project, and no edits after the due date have been made.
+It's not meant for any production use, at most it can be seen as a showcase of a number of different technologies (as I was learning them.)

 #### (c) alexandru totolici ####
 ##### UBC CPSC 507 Term Project Jan-Apr 2011 #####